jonesd/docker-presentation/slides.md

 + Pros
  + Wrapping deployment artefacts with the entire runtime environment and configuration
- + Runtime configuration under version contral rather than adhoc host environments
+ + Runtime configuration under version control rather than ad-hoc host environments
  + Docker image is becoming the standard for individual container images
 + Cons
- + Lots of alternatives for orchestration of docker containers - docker-compose stillh under development
+ + Lots of alternatives for orchestration of docker containers - docker-compose still under development
  + Existing applications need to be updated - mostly around passing in URL to access services in other containers
  + Conceptual complexity of introducing a new container layer
  + Docker is still young software and releases can break existing functionality